 - 18. However, Indicated Shippers, Indicated Marketers, and OIPA oppose the adoption of the proposed optional notice procedures.
 Indicated Shippers, Indicated Marketers, and OIPA argue that the proposed optional notice procedures improperly reduce or eliminate the Commission's statutory responsibilities and the independent staff review that is required for filings pursuant to § 284.123 of the Commission's regulations.
 Indicated Shippers argues that the proposed rule would, in fact, impermissibly permit automatic implementation of rates. - 19.
 Indicated Marketers contends that, while the volume of protests may be small, this likely results from the section 311 market structure and the shippers' difficulty accessing capacity on large section 311 intrastate pipelines.
-Indicated Marketers argues12 that the increase of large section 311 intrastate pipelines requires more oversight, especially with the increasing supply of shale gas.13
+Indicated Marketers argues12 that the increasing supply of shale gas.13